 I have a serious weight problem.
 I have struggled with it for most of my life, but I’ve usually thought something like, “I’ll deal with it, eventually.”
 Or, “That’s just the way God made me, so I’m good with that.”

 But I have to admit it – I am morbidly obese.
 If I don’t do something it will kill me.
 God did NOT make me morbidly obese, my choices of what to eat and what and when to exercise (or not exercise) were just that, my choices.
 I have made bad choices and right now I am reaping the consequences of those choices.

 I’ve tried several times to get my weight under control, with varying degrees of success, always followed by an extended period of failure.
 I’ve never publicly shared what my numbers are because I have always been embarrassed and ashamed of those numbers.
 But since this is my online journal, and I want anyone who reads this journal to know the real me, I am going to share those numbers here.

 I’m 5 foot, 9 inches tall, which makes the following numbers that much worse.
 At my highest point, I tipped the scale at 425 pounds.
 I ended up in the hospital with congestive heart failure when I was at that weight, which is the only reason I know that weight because I didn’t have a scale that went that high.
-That was a wake-up call for me and I started walking fairly regularly after I was released from the hospital and I did get my weight down to 310 at one point.
+That was a wake-up call for me and I started walking fairly regularly after I was released from the hospital and I lost about 80 pounds.

 I carried that enthusiasm for a couple of weeks after he had gone back home and then slowly it started to wane.
 My chronic back pain began to increase and I chose to go to the gym less and less until I had quit going altogether.
 It is true that I have a chronic back issue, and there are days when the pain is so bad that I can barely move, and I let that excuse take over my life and I quit trying.